This article may contain compensated links. Please read disclaimer for more info.

 Visiting the churches of Paris is always a good idea, especially in Paris in December, when they are beautifully decorated for the Christmas celebrations.

-Unfortunately, Notre Dame is still closed to the public for restoration works but the list of most popular churches in Paris includes other names like the Sacré Coeur – that you can visit during this Montmartre Walking Tour -, the church of Saint Germain des Prés (the oldest), or Sainte Étienne du Mont which features the only jubé in Paris.
+Unfortunately, Notre Dame is still closed to the public for restoration works.
+Still, the list of most popular churches in Paris includes other names like the Sacré Coeur – that you can visit during this Montmartre Walking Tour –, the church of Saint Germain des Prés (the oldest), or Sainte Étienne du Mont, which features the only jubé (rood screen) in Paris.

 EXPLORE THE SQUARES OF PARIS